 Buying or Selling a Home under COVID-19 Restrictions

-As we have continued to write purchase contracts and list homes for sale, we have found that our industry partners (photographers, appraisers, lenders, home inspectors, surveyors, attorneys, etc.) are still working and scheduling pretty much as they were before the social distancing measures went into effect.
+As we have continued to write purchase contracts and list homes for sale, we have found that our industry partners (photographers, appraisers, lenders, home inspectors, surveyors, attorneys, etc.) are still working and scheduling pretty much as they were before social distancing measures went into effect.

 But in the case that we do run into a delay while working to meet our clients’ obligations in a contract, the North Carolina Association of REALTORS has provided a “COVID-19 Addendum.”
 This document allows buyers and sellers to agree up-front to an extension of the contract dates if circumstances arise related to coronavirus that make it “unduly burdensome or impossible for Buyer or Seller to exercise their rights and/or perform their obligations under the Contract.”

 The good news is that since real estate brokerage has been deemed “essential,” we are seeing very few delays.
-The main differences we see are with showings (wearing gloves and masks) and with closings.
+The main differences we see are with showings (wearing masks) and with closings.
 Closings are now being done remotely if possible, or even outdoors such as with our friends at GRCC Law in Asheville (see video here).